Goda’s Slave – Chapter 27: Goda’s Snake

 Goda spat onto the staircase and dashed back into the trail.

-Just as before, the light flickering from the canopy above flashed in the giant’s eyes—in Kanna’s eyes—but this time, the image of the forest had started to morph and change.
+Just as before, the light flickering from the canopy above flashed in the giant’s eyes—in Kanna’s eyes—but the image of the forest had started to morph and change.
 The trees rustled.
 Some of the branches looked fuller.
 Some of the leaves began to give way to flowers.
 Time seemed to rush past her just as the trees did.

 She heard more gasps, more screaming in the distance.
 At first, it was peppered throughout the experience, timed with the rising of the sun or the chirping of the birds.
-Eventually, though, it grew more frequent.
+Eventually, it grew more frequent.
 The voice of Taga grew louder and louder.
 It grew until it was all she could hear echoing deep in her ears.

 She thought she saw herself inside the cabin a few more times, or out in the priestess’s garden, or crouching in a clearing with a pot held over a fire, but those moments flashed by so quickly that she could not hold onto them.
 Only the screaming held on—and the suffering that Goda felt as if it were her own, the suffering that was becoming unbearable.

 Kanna couldn’t tell how many days had passed, but the images before her eyes flickered faster.
-Eventually, it grew pitch dark and then her vision was flooded with blinding light.
+Eventually, it grew pitch dark.

 Time seemed to stop.
 Kanna felt her stomach knotting.

 She was in the cabin again.
-It was midday, and the rays streamed in warmly through the windows.
-The curtains swayed back and forth with the light gusts of wind.
-She looked down at her hand.
+It was midday, and the rays streamed in warmly through the open windows.
+The curtains swayed back and forth with light gusts of wind.

 A knife.